 Danube Waltz River Cruise – Our Viking Journey from Passau to Budapest

-Our eight-day river cruise with Viking would begin in Passau, Germany and finish in Budapest, Hungary (the itinerary also runs in the opposite direction and can be booked from Budapest to Passau).
+Our eight-day river cruise with Viking began in Passau, Germany and ended in Budapest, Hungary (the itinerary also runs in the opposite direction and can be booked from Budapest to Passau).

 Day 1: Embark in Passau, Germany